Cache hierarchy: Write policies

 There are two policies which define the way in which a modified cache block will be updated in the main memory: write through and write back.

 In the case of write through policy, whenever the value of the cache block changes, it is further modified in the lower-level memory hierarchy as well.
 This policy ensures that the data is stored safely as it is written throughout the hierarchy.

 However, in the case of the write back policy, the changed cache block will be updated in the lower-level hierarchy only when the cache block is evicted.
 A "dirty bit" is attached to each cache block and set whenever the cache block is modified.
 During eviction, blocks with a set dirty bit will be written to the lower-level hierarchy.
 Under this policy, there is a risk for data-loss as the most recently changed copy of a datum is only stored in the cache and therefore some corrective techniques must be observed.

 In case of a write where the byte is not present in the cache block, the byte may be brought to the cache as determined by a write allocate or write no-allocate policy.
 Write allocate policy states that in case of a write miss, the block is fetched from the main memory and placed in the cache before writing.
 In the write no-allocate policy, if the block is missed in the cache it will write in the lower-level memory hierarchy without fetching the block into the cache.

-The common combinations of the policies are "write block", "write allocate", and "write through write no-allocate".
+The common combinations of the policies are "write back, write allocate" and "write through, write no-allocate".